Terri: first in her family to attend university

 Scholarship recipient Terri graduated with a Bachelor of Nursing from Australian Catholic University.
 She was the first in her extended family to both complete the HSC and attend university, and is a source of inspiration and pride to her younger siblings.

-Terri Carberry is a proud Aboriginal Wiradjuri woman from Griffith, NSW, who was raised by her grandmother with two of her six siblings.
+Our scholarship recipient Terri is a proud Aboriginal Wiradjuri woman from Griffith, NSW, who was raised by her grandmother with two of her six siblings.

 She moved to Sydney for boarding school, and started thinking seriously about her future career in year 10.
 “I’ve always loved looking after kids, being the eldest they’ve always been around me,” she says.
 “I realised that as a nurse I could do pediatrics and be around kids.”